-Meghan Markle and Kate Middleton Reportedly Ended Rift By Bonding Over Royal Baby
+Meghan Markle and Kate Middleton Reportedly Ended Rift by Bonding Over Royal Baby

 “Kate has wanted to make sure Meghan has felt welcome into the family,” the magazine reports, despite rumors to the contrary.

-The trouble between Kate and Meghan reportedly dates back to the bridesmaid dress fitting last summer when a remark Meghan made to “an emotional” Kate who had just given birth to her third baby, Prince Louis.
+The trouble between Kate and Meghan reportedly dates back to the bridesmaid dress fitting last spring, from a remark Meghan made to “an emotional” Kate, who had just given birth to her third child, Prince Louis.

 Since then, a number of other events, including Prince Harry and Meghan’s move to Frogmore Cottage and the length of time it took for Prince William and Kate to be officially introduced to baby Archie, have only fed the rumor mill.
 And when Harry and Meghan left the Royal Foundation charity shared with William and Kate, things looked dire indeed.